szelingtan/tp/docs/UserGuide.md

 **Format:** `delLastVisit INDEX`

-* Deletes last visit record from the patient at the specified `INDEX` in the displayed patient list.
+* Deletes the last visit record from the patient at the specified `INDEX` in the displayed patient list.

 Examples:
-*  `delLastVisit 1` deletes the last visit information of a patient.
+*  `delLastVisit 1` deletes the last visit information of the first patient in the displayed patient list.

 ## App Navigation